rickosborne/cascades/md/24-4-1-suspension-of-service.md

 "We need to lock this," I said, crossing to the storage closet to get the key.
 The aisle was clear, but a few passengers were turned to look back in our direction.
 I locked the door, putting the key in my pocket instead of returning it to the closet.
+It would be several hours before Irene went looking for her coat.

 I grabbed the PA mic and toggled it active.